-“Dr. Levine is a true stakeholder in our success.
-Through his advocacy, the University of Pittsburgh incorporated aging into the health science curriculum and research, allowing Pitt to study topics such as genomic instability and oxidative stress to ultimately improve the lives of seniors in western Pennsylvania and nationally,” said Deborah Brodine, president of UPMC Community Provider Services.
-“UPMC Senior Services is exceptionally proud to recognize him for such exemplary work on behalf of the seniors in western Pennsylvania.”
+“Dr. Newman is an astounding physician and scientist who plays a critical role in developing the clinical platforms needed to turn basic science discoveries into population health and patient care that will ultimately improve the lives of seniors in western Pennsylvania and the nation,” said Deborah Brodine, president of UPMC Community Provider Services.
+“UPMC Senior Services is proud to recognize her for such exemplary work on behalf of the seniors in western Pennsylvania.”

-UPMC Senior Services also will honor the Jewish Healthcare Foundation
+UPMC Senior Services also will honor United Way of Southwestern Pennsylvania